Al0den/notion.nvim/README.md

         enabled = true, --Enable double window, view and edit simultaneously replace = true --Replace current window with preview window, only if enabled = true }
-    direction = "vsplit" --Direction windows will be opened in }
+    direction = "vsplit", --Direction windows will be opened in noEvent = "No events"
+}
 ```